The Best Passive PA Speakers 2023 - Under $1000

 • Handles low frequencies well

-This is a great budget speaker from a reputable manufacturer, which should be considered when you're looking for a good 15" passive PA speaker.
+Overall, the JRX215 is an excellent budget speaker from a reputable manufacturer that should be considered when looking for a good 15" passive PA speaker.

 Specifications